 Although Internet does exist in Cuba, it isn’t easy to access.

 First, you must buy an Internet card, which will give you a code to access the wifi for one hour.
 So where can you buy a wifi card in Cuba?
 There are three options:

 - A Street Vendor

 - A Hotel

 1) Getting Cuba WiFi Card at Endeca

 You can purchase a Cuba wifi card directly from the Cuba phone company which will secure the lowest price: $2.
 However, purchasing these cards directly is not without its challenges.
 Sometimes there are long lines.
 Often the Endeca is sold out of wifi cards.
 Additionally, Endecas are inconveniently located away from a wifi hotspot.
-Lastly Endecas are only open during normal business hours.
-With all of these hinderances, you may need to result to one of the other ways to get a wifi card in Cuba.
+Lastly, Endecas are only open during normal business hours.
+With all of these hindrances, you may need to result in one of the other ways to get a wifi card in Cuba.

 2) Buying a Cuba Wifi Card from a Street Vendor

 There are unofficial people who sell Cuba wifi cards.
 If the Endeca is sold out, you can usually find a guy hustling these cards right outside the front door.
 You may also find these guys at hotspots themselves, saving you a trip from walking to the Endeca and waiting in line.
 You’ll pay a mark-up, of course, but it may be worth it.
 They may ask for $5 but you can usually talk them down to $3.